philippinespire/pire_ssl_data_processing/README.md

 All 3 library sets are from the same individual: Sgr-CMvi_007_Ex1
 ```

-*I like to update my git repo regularly, especially before and after lengthly steps.
+*I like to update my git repo regularly, especially before and after lengthy steps.
 This keeps a nice record of the commits and prevents loss of data/effor.
 Feel free to repeat this at any step*

 ```sh
 bash ../../runGIT.bash "README of raw data"